FatumaA/FatumaA/README.md

 ### Skills
 - 🎨 Material Design and Tailwind
 - 👩🏽‍💻 React, Next and Flutter Web
-- ☁️ Serverless (GCP, Supabase and Appwrite)
+- ☁️ Serverless (GCP and Supabase)
 - 💻 Go and Node
 - 🐘 Postgres